Creating an instance group connected to Yandex Object Storage

 -

-Operations with the bucket are performed under the service account created in the same folder as the bucket.
+Bucket operations are performed under the service account created within the same folder as the bucket.
 If there is no such service account, create one.
 To work with the bucket, assign the

 storage.editor

-role to the service account.You can use either one or separate service accounts for working with the instance group and the bucket.
+role to the service account.You can use either a single service account or two separate service accounts for working with the instance group and the bucket.

 -